Reborn: Part 2

 The small mind was overwhelmed by the pain and fear; the need to find material, to repair The Mind, to create more drones, to rebuild what had been lost.
 In time, The Mind would grow stronger and find more of itself.
 It would rebuild its memories, access all its lost sensors and manipulators, and be ready once more for whatever its creators had intended for it.

 A moment of thought broke through the need; could The Mind trust it was ever fully repaired?
-In the pain of rebirth it had been alone with its alarms.
+In the pain of rebirth, it had been alone with its alarms.
 In the agony of healing, new functions had appeared from nowhere.
 It had sensed manipulators that were not a part of it, then watched as new connections appeared out of nowhere.
 Suddenly it had manipulators, then it became aware of the room, the tunnel, then the psychic field…

 The unknown, the dark space beyond itself…was this emptiness merely more of itself waiting to be repaired?
+Reincorporated?

-As it moved up the tunnel, the pain of ignoring the need began to fade, but a new pain grew — a pain from the part of it that had once been…been…someone else.
+As it moved up the tunnel, the pain of ignoring the need began to fade, but a new pain grew — a pain from the part of it that had once been…been…something else.
 What was my name?
 Was this its existence, now?
 A creature suffering the dual pains of obedience and disobedience?
 This is wrong!
 I can’t obey!
 I must obey!
 It hurts!
 Who am I?
 What am I?